saarku/fig-explorer/README.md

 The goal of this system is to facilitate the exploration of research article collections using figures and includes the following main functionalities:

-1. Searching for figures using keyword queries.
+* Searching for figures using keyword queries.
-2. Searching for figures using different textual representations of a figure and different retrieval models.
+* Searching for figures using different textual representations of a figure and different retrieval models.
-3. Collecting user feedback in order to build test collections.
+* Collecting user feedback in order to build test collections.
-4. Exploring related figures for a seed figures using figure embeddings.
+* Exploring related figures for a seed figures using figure embeddings.

+In order to set up the system, the following steps should be followed:
+1. Building a collection of figures from a set of pdf files.
+2. Learning figure representations and inferring reladness relations between figures (optional).
+3. Building a figure index.
+3. Setting up the web-application.